 There are several different types of biocides on the market.
-Certain products kill the microorganisms and biodegrade immediately, whereas others have a longterm effect.
+Certain products kill the microorganisms and biodegrade immediately, whereas others have a long-term effect.
 It is, consequently, in the nature of biocides to be toxic.
 Moreover, rapid biodegradability may not necessarily be desirable if the product is to perform a preventive function.
 It is, however, considered appropriate to set requirements with respect to bioaccumulation.
 All biocides used in pulp and paper production are required to be non-bioaccumulative.
 For example, biocides added to preparations of coating slurry must be non-bioaccumulative.
 Biocides used in the treatment of crude water, in energy generation and in maintenance work that is not defined as maintenance of pulp and paper production equipment are exempted from the requirement.
-Inorganic biocides do not bioaccumulate in organic form and therefore fall outside the scope of the requirement.
+Inorganic biocides do not bioaccumulate in organic form and therefore fall outside the scope of the requirement, however they can be registered in the web-based application tool.